helxplatform/translator-devops/helm/chemical-normalization/Readme.md

 ### Introduction

-This Chart can be used to install [Node normalization service](https://nodenormalization-sri.renci.org/docs).
+This Chart can be used to install [Chemical  normalization service](https://chemnormalization.renci.org/apidocs/).

 ### Parameters